RAF RELATED LEGENDS

 Airmen in signals-related trades wear an arm badge in the form of a fist clenching zig-zags representing electric sparks.
 Originally it was worn high on the right arm, but around 1951 it was relocated lower down to below any badge of rank.

-As I heard it, the badge was initially introduced to excuse signallers from having to salute every time they took a message to the receiving officer.
+As I heard it, the badge was initially introduced to excuse signalers from having to salute every time they took a message into the receiving officer.